 (1a) In this regulation —

-“summons” means a summons under regulation 123 or a witness summons under regulation 127.
+summons means a summons under regulation 123 or a witness summons under regulation 127.

 (1) A summons shall be served not less than 30 days before the date fixed for the hearing of the plaint.

 (2) Where a summons has not been served within the prescribed time, the warden or mining registrar may, on an application by the plaintiff, fix a new date of hearing and issue an amended summons.